What is Link Building?

 Ahrefs is showing testimonials from industry experts to position their brand better than their competitors.
 Moreover, it also shows that experts are using their tools which encourage others to try them out.

-So how to provide testimonial or reviews and gain quality backlinks?
+So how to offer testimonials or reviews and gain quality backlinks?

 You need to know that not every organization provides you with the opportunity to submit your testimonials or reviews.
 Even if you’re not able to provide a review that shows up on their website, you can start by giving outstanding reviews using Yelp, Google My Business, and Facebook.